-Ablation of soft tissue by laser energy: Removal of the irradiated volume of the soft tissue through conversion of laser energy to heat leading to intra- and extra-cellular water vaporization.
+Ablation of soft tissue by laser energy: Removal of the irradiated volume of the soft tissue through the conversion of laser energy to heat leading to intra- and extra-cellular water vaporization.

 Ablation of soft tissue on contact with hot tip: Removal of soft tissue by heat transfer from hot charred glass tip leading to tissue decomposition (ex.
 Diode).

 Absorption: The transfer of radiant energy into internal energy of absorbing tissue resulting in a change in that tissue.